ykiu/gql-in-ts/README.md

 }
 ```

+## Features

+### Minimum setup

+**Start using GraphQL without bothering with development environment**.
+With `gql-in-ts`, queries are 100% pure TypeScript.
+If your editor understands TypeScript, you'll get realtime type checking and autocompletion for `gql-in-ts` queries without any plugins.

+### Seamless development experience

+**Update queries without running code generation**.
+Changes in queries automatically cascade to the relevant types.

+### Framework agnostic

+**Use with the tooling of your choice**.
+The sole mission of `gql-in-ts` at runtime is to transform JavaScript objects to GraphQL query strings (similar to `JSON.stringify()`). `gql-in-ts` is thin by design.
+It does not even depend on browser APIs and runs in any JavaScript environment.

 ## Motivation

-Probably the most widespread way to use GraphQL in TypeScript is to write GraphQL as a string literal and use code generation to obtain the type of the response for it.
-While this allows for a variety of compile-time validations and optimizations, it comes with several pain points, namely:
+Arguably the most widely adopted technique of using GraphQL in TypeScript would be to use code generation to obtain TypeScript types for the response data for GraphQL queries.
+This approach, while it works, comes with some pain points, like:

-- You have to run code generation every time you change your query.
+- You'll have to run code generation every time you change queries.
-- You get poor support from the text editor while editing string literals.
-To enjoy features like syntax highlighting, auto-completion and anything you'd expect from a modern editor, you'll have to install and set up a plugin dedicated for GraphQL, which adds to the complexity of your development environment.
+- By default you'll get poor support from the text editor while editing GraphQL.
+You have to setup a plugin for GraphQL to enable features like syntax highlighting or auto-completion.

-`gql-in-ts` solves these problems in a completely different approach: express queries as plain JavaScript objects.
+`gql-in-ts` bypasses these problems in a simple way: express queries as plain JavaScript objects.

-With `gql-in-ts`, you run code generation _ideally only once_ to transform a GraphQL schema into a TypeScript-friendly format.
-Since schemas tend to change less often than queries, you would have to run the code generation less frequently than in the case of the conventional approach.
+With `gql-in-ts`, you run code generation _only when the schema changes_.
+Since schemas tend to change less often than queries, you'll need to run code generation less frequently than in the case of the conventional aproach.

-`gql-in-ts` ships with a carefully designed type definition, allowing TypeScript to provide auto-completion and to infer the type of the data that would be returned for the query.

-This approach requires no changes to your development setup.
-If you're using TypeScript, you are ready to go.
+In `gql-in-ts`, your queries are plain TypeScript code.
+You'll get support from your text editor without extra plugins.

 ## Getting started